nicolasjusten95/chat-app/README.md

     mvn clean install
     ```

 4. **Configure Environment Variables:**
-   Configure Spring Boot application.properties for database and other configurations.
+   Configure the Spring Boot application.properties for database and other configurations.

 5. **Run the Application:**
     - Start the frontend: